mesos/logstash/README.md

 The intention is to do a best guess when allocating resources from Mesos (Work in Progress).

 # Missing Features
+These features are yet to be implemented:
-- Processing non-dockerized log files (meaning, log files available directly on the slaves) is still a work in progress.
+- Processing non-dockerized log files (meaning, log files available directly on the slaves).
 - Logging cannot be reconfigured once logstash-mesos has started streaming from a container

 # Security